 The MPT is required to disclose additional information regarding the nature of its investments when the MPT uses NAV as a practical expedient in assessing fair value.
-Commingled funds primarily consist of units owned in commingled fund investment vehicles that provide daily liquidity with no redemption restrictions.
-The following is a summary of limited partnership investments where the MPT has used NAV as a practical expedient in assessing fair value as of December 31, 2019 and 2018:
+Commingled funds primarily consist of units owned in commingled fund investment vehicles that provide daily liquidity.
+There are no unfunded commitments and there is no redemption notice period for the commingled funds.
+The following is a summary of limited partnership investments where the MPT has used NAV as a practical expedient in assessing fair value as of December 31, 2020 and 2019: